-When doing Data Analysis, curiosity and intuition are two of a Data Scientist’s most powerful tools.
+When doing Statistical Analysis, curiosity and intuition are two of a Data Scientist’s most powerful tools.
 The third one may be Pandas.

-On my previous article I showed you how to:
+On my previous Exploratory Data Analysis tutorial I showed you how to:

 - Get an idea of how complete a Dataset is.

 - Look at trends and tendencies over time.

 To do this, we used Python’s Pandas framework on a Jupyter Notebook for Statistical Analysis and Data Processing, and the Seaborn Framework for visualiation.

 On the previous article, as on this one, we used the 120 years of Olympics Dataset from Kaggle.